mariosebastiani/myInfoBoot/README.md

 # myInfoBoot

-A simple script to be alerted about /boot free space
+A simple script to be alerted about /boot free space.

+Put it in /etc/profile.d directory to be notified at logon time.

 It works for me on Ubuntu 14.04 and Gnome3 environment.
 Needs libnotify-bin.